 International Ecommerce: ‘Now What?’

 On the very day it began official business, The 5TH sold more than $100,000 worth of its watches – clean, classic timepieces that young shoppers went crazy for.
-It was a remarkable debut, certainly uncommon for an Australian fashion accessory start-up, and affirmation that what McBride and van Riel believed was striking a chord.
+It was a remarkable debut, certainly uncommon the ecommerce fashion industry and an affirmation that what McBride and van Riel believed was striking a chord.